emit-js/controller/README.md

 Luckily, the `controller` composer injects the controller name into [the `prop` array](https://github.com/dot-event/dot-event2#props) automatically, eliminating the controller name append step.

+> ℹ️ Prop injection is the only thing the controller composer does at this point in time.

 ## Related composers

 | Library | Description        | URL                                        |